edgraham/BinSanity/README.md

 The program is written in to the script `Binsanity-wf`, but can also be called as a stand alone script available in the Utils.
 It is run as: <p>
 `checkm_analysis -checkM [checkm_qa tab delimited output]`
 <p>
-It should be noted that selection of the high and low redundancy values are an arbitrary cut off and the values of generally accepted redundancy, completion, and strain heterogeneity are up for debate so it is recommended that if you use the script that you decide what the best cut off values are for your purposes.<p>
+It should be noted that selection of the high and low redundancy values are an arbitrary cut off and the values of generally accepted redundancy, completion, and strain heterogeneity are up for debate so it is recommended that if you use the script that you decide what the best cut off values are for your purposes.
+For example if you are looking for members of the [candidate phyla radiation (CPR)](doi:10.1038/nature14486) the completion estimates may place the bin below accepted thresholds within this context of 'high completion' and 'low completion'. <p>
 CheckM is also only one means of evaluating bins.
-This script is provided as a means to make refinement using BinSanity slightly simpler by quickly moving bins produced during a first pass of BinSanity into smaller categories for further analysis (Note this isn't really necessar if you have a small enough data, but for example in cases where we have produced 100's of bins using BinSanity it becomes increasingly more time consuming to manually separate the high and low redundancy bins.)
+This script is provided as a means to make refinement using BinSanity slightly simpler by quickly moving bins produced during a first pass of BinSanity into smaller categories for further analysis (Note this isn't really necessary if you have a small enough data, but for example in cases where we have produced 100's of bins using BinSanity it becomes increasingly more time consuming to manually separate the high and low redundancy bins.)

 ##Example Problem##
 >The Infant Gut Metagenome collected and curated by [Sharon et al. (2013)](http://dx.doi.org/10.1101/gr.142315.112) was clustered by us to test BinSanity.
 To confirm you have BinSanity working we have provided a folder `Example` containing the fasta file (`INFANT-GUT-ASSEMBLY.fa`) containing contigs for the Infant Gut Metagenome provided by [Eren et al. (2015)](https://doi.org/10.7717/peerj.1319).
 All files associated with our BinSanity run are also provided, which includes the combined coverage profile (produced using Bowtie2 v2.2.5 on defaults, `contig-coverage-bam.py`, and `cov-combine.py`.